tanner-burkin/InterpreterProjectCS4450/README.md

 # Sports Guys Interpreter Project CS 4450

 ## About:
-This project is a simple interpreter that we are going to build that will be able to interpret Python code.
+This project is a simple interpreter using Java that will interpret Python code.
+It is made to fill the requirements below and compile with no errors to produce the test code to the best of our ability.
+Our group learned a lot during this project about interpreters and how to make one language read in another.
+We worked to the best of our ability to complete this project and enjoyed contructing this Python interpreter written in Java.

 ## Team Members:
 > John Burkin